kba/hocr-spec/1.2/spec.md

 unique reading order for the different linear.
 OCR evaluation tools should therefore be sensitive to the order of all elements other than <{ocr_linear}>.

-Tags must be nested as indicated by nesting above, but not all tags within the hierarchy need to be present.

 Textual information like section numbers and bullets must be represented as text inside the containing element.

-Documents whose logical structure does not map naturally onto these logical structuring elemetns must not use them for other purpose.
+Documents whose logical structure does not map naturally onto these logical structuring elemetns must not use them for other purposes.

-## <dfn element>ocr_caption</dfn>

-Image captions may be indicated using the <{ocr_caption}> element; such an element refers to the image(s) contained within the same float, or the immediately adjacent image if both the image and the <{ocr_caption}> element are in running text.

 # Typesetting Related Elements